joho/godotenv/README.md

 If you don't specify `-f` it will fall back on the default of loading `.env` in `PWD`

+By default, it won't override existing environment variables; you can do that with the `-o` flag.

 ### Writing Env Files

 Godotenv can also write a map representing the environment to a correctly-formatted and escaped file